AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*

+- Have the starter code ready to go to hand out to students.
 - Have students install Sublime Text 3 on to computer.
 - Write learning objectives on board.
 - Make sure wifi network and password (GA Guest, yellowpencil) is written on board, since students will need to be online to use codepen.io.